 Ways to use Good-Gums for receding gums:

-The immediate goal when addressing gum recession is to stop it from progressing any further.
-Then it’s to support the body’s ability to grow gum tissue to replace what’s been lost where it can.
-But first things first.
+It’s critical to grow new healthy gum cells, because recession indicates that many cells from the gum tissue have already been eliminated, and need to be replaced.
+But in addition to growing new cells, it’s important to stop any further destruction of currently still-existing cells.
 Stopping further gum recession means eliminating the gum infection and keeping it from recurring.
-Your immune system is actively at work combating the invading bacteria, but it needs to be relieved from the continual onslaught of additional bacteria that keep invading the gums and overwhelming the body’s defenses.
+Your immune system is actively at work combating the invading bacteria, but it needs to be relieved from the continual onslaught of additional bacteria that keep invading the gums and that keep overwhelming the body’s defenses.

 It’s neither possible nor desirable to eliminate all the bacteria from the mouth.
 Many of those bacteria are important partners in our breaking down and digesting our own food.
 But it is important to break up the strongholds created by certain strains of bacteria, where they can organize themselves to propagate and attack teeth and gums.
 These strongholds are formations of plaque and tartar (dental calculus).

 Plaque is a sticky mat of soft biofilm that’s created on the teeth near the gum line by plaque-producing bacteria.
-Tartar is calcified mineral deposits that are formed within plaque to become harder than bone and cemented tightly to teeth near the gum line.
+The plaque then absorbs mineral ions from the saliva to form calcifications that to become harder than bone and cemented tightly to teeth near the gum line.
 To be removed, tartar typically requires the use of metal implements by a dental hygienist.
-Both strongholds become environments modified by increased acidity which the bacteria love and which irritate the gums to the point of forming lesions and which dissolve tooth enamel to the point of forming cavities (tooth caries).
+Both strongholds (plaque and tartar) become saturated with increased acidity, environments in which the bacteria thrive.
+The acids irritate the gums to the point of forming lesions and they dissolve tooth enamel to the point of forming cavities (tooth caries).
 Through these openings (gum lesions and tooth caries), the bacteria invade the underlying tissue.

-Getting the tartar removed is a good first step; from then on you can remove plaque on your own.
+Getting the tartar removed is a good first step; from then on you can remove plaque on your own, while it is still a soft biofilm.
 Removing plaque not only removes the base medium needed for tartar to re-form, it reduces the bacteria from an organized colony into disorganized, free-floating and relatively-harmless individual bacteria.
-Removing plaque should become a habitual daily routine, as plaque can start absorbing minerals and transforming into tartar in little more than a day.
+Removing plaque should become a habitual daily routine, since plaque can start absorbing minerals and transforming into tartar in little more than a day.
 The daily plaque-removal routine can use a variety of methods that complement each other.

-The mechanical action of brushing with Good-Gums loosens plaque and brushes away loosened debris, disrupting plaque that has formed on the outside and inside flat sides of the teeth.
-But brushing also massages the gums at the same time, helping them absorb the herb-and-vitamin formula that supports healthy gum function.
-Toothpaste shouldn’t be used within the four hours before using Good-Gums, because toothpaste contains glycerin which can leave a filmy coating on the gums that seals the gums from absorbing the herbal solution.
-Detailed instructions on how to use Good-Gums come with your shipment.
+The mechanical action of applying Good-Gums with a toothbrush loosens plaque and flicks away loosened debris, disrupting plaque that has formed on the gum line at the front and back of the teeth.
+But applying Good-Gums with a toothbrush also massages the gums at the same time, helping them absorb the herb-and-vitamin formula that supports healthy gum function.
+Gums are very absorptive when they are bare, but are not as absorptive when they are coated.
+Because toothpaste contains glycerin which can leave a filmy coating on the gums that seals the gums from absorbing the vitamin and herbal solution, toothpaste should not be used within the four hours before using Good-Gums.
+Detailed instructions on how to apply Good-Gums come with your shipment.

 Here’s How…